-However, I have learned some tips since then that have really helped me to get a better sleep in a hammock.
+However, I have learned some tips since then that have really helped me to get a night of better sleep in a hammock.
 In fact, I actually really enjoy camping a whole lot more than I used to!
 In this post, I’d like to share the tips that made a big difference for me so that hopefully it will help you on your camping journey.

 Tip #1: Put Something Between You and the Hammock